susangdufault/get-clean-data/codeBook.md

-CODE BOOK FOR COURSERA GETTING AND CLEANING DATA FINAL ASSIGNMENT
+<h4>CODE BOOK FOR COURSERA GETTING AND CLEANING DATA FINAL ASSIGNMENT

 This code book describes the tidy dataset in the "averagedata.txt" file created by running the R code in the "run_analysis.R" file.
 For more information see the README.md file.

-Data Processing for this Assignment
+<h4>Data Processing for this Assignment

 -The data were dowloaded from
 	https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 -Test and training datasets were merged

--Variables for which both mean and standard deviation were provided were extracted -The average values for these variables by study participant and by activity class were calculated
+-Variables for which both mean and standard deviation were provided were extracted

+-The average values for these variables by study participant and by activity class were calculated

-Experimental Design
+<h4>Experimental Design

--Data were collected using the internal accelerometer and gyroscope of a Samsung Galaxy S II smartphone -Thirty participants aged 19-48 wore the smartphones around their waists while performing six different activities -The signals were captured at a constant rate of 50 Hz and filtered to remove noise -Body acceleration and acceleration due to gravity were extracted from the total acceleration signal -Acceleration was recorded in standard gravity units, g -Angular velocity was recorded in units of radians/second -Variables were normalized within the range of -1 to 1 -Additional information is available here
+-Data were collected using the internal accelerometer and gyroscope of a Samsung Galaxy S II smartphone

+-Thirty participants aged 19-48 wore the smartphones around their waists while performing six different activities

+-The signals were captured at a constant rate of 50 Hz and filtered to remove noise

+-Body acceleration and acceleration due to gravity were extracted from the total acceleration signal

+-Acceleration was recorded in standard gravity units, g

+-Angular velocity was recorded in units of radians/second

+-Variables were normalized within the range of -1 to 1

+-Additional information is available here
 	http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-Variable Descriptions
+<h4>Variable Descriptions

 -subject is an integer class variable ranging from 1 to 30 that identifies the study participant